awsdocs/aws-codebuild-user-guide/doc_source/troubleshooting.md

     - export LC_ALL="en_US.utf8"
 ```

-## Builds May Fail When Getting Parameters from Amazon EC2 Parameter Store<a name="troubleshooting-parameter-store"></a>
+## Builds Might Fail When Getting Parameters from Amazon EC2 Parameter Store<a name="troubleshooting-parameter-store"></a>

 **Issue:** When a build tries to get the value of one or more parameters stored in Amazon EC2 Parameter Store, the build fails in the `DOWNLOAD_SOURCE` phase with the following error: "Parameter does not exist\."